-- 33. At Treetops we take a zero-tolerance approach to bullying.
+33. At Hornbill School we take a zero-tolerance approach to bullying.
 Bullying is behaviour that is repeated, intended to hurt someone either physically or emotionally and is sometimes aimed at certain groups, for example because of race, religion, gender or sexual orientation.
-It takes many forms and can include physical assault, teasing, threats, name calling or via mobile phone or online (cyber bullying) and can occur at all key developmental stages. - 34.
-We view all bullying as a safeguarding issue and recognise it can also be a potential child protection concern (under the Children Act 1989, if there is 'reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm'.
-Treetops will work with key partners as appropriate and follow 'Preventing and Tackling Bullying Advice for Head Teachers, Staff and Governing Bodies', July 2017 and Early Years guidance in Anti-Bullying Alliance | United against bullying.
+It takes many forms and can include physical assault, teasing, threats, name calling or via mobile phone or online (cyber bullying) and can occur at all key developmental stages.

+34. We view all bullying as a safeguarding issue and recognise it can also be a potential child protection concern (under the Children Act 1989, if there is 'reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm').
+The school/EYFS setting has an anti-bullying policy (Hornbill School Behavior and Expectations Policy) which outlines ways in which our children and staff are encouraged to talk about any concerns, the support we provide and the action we take.
+Hornbill School will work with key partners as appropriate and follow 'Preventing and Tackling Bullying - Advice for Head Teachers, Staff and Governing Bodies', July 2017 and Early Years guidance in Anti-Bullying Alliance | United against bullying.